djmooky/getting_cleaning_project/CodeBook.md

 # steps
-Download and unzip data set
+Download and unzip data set.
-Read in the activity test and training data
+Read in the activity test and training data.
-Read in the subject test and training data
+Read in the subject test and training data.
-Read in the feature test and training data
+Read in the feature test and training data.

 Use rbind to combine the test and training data for each subsection, activity, subject and feature.
 Set the name for the variables in the subject data to "subject".